UACalc/UACalc_CLI/README.md

-# UACalc

-This is the main Git repository for the UACalc command line interface.
+This is the main Git repository for UACalc.
+If you don't use Git, you might prefer [this page](http://uacalc.github.io/UACalc/).

 Introduction
 ============